-- o On March 17th, the government has taken new measures, which include advising British nationals against all non-essential international travel. - The advice against non-essential travel is not intended to apply to international and domestic freight transport.
+- On 17 March, the government has taken new measures, which include advising British nationals against all non-essential international travel. - The advice against non-essential travel is not intended to apply to international and domestic freight transport.
 Thus, haulage continues under no extra restrictions in the UK officially.

-- A first guidance note on Coronavirus (Covid-19) and freight transport has been published by the UK Department for Transport, followed by a second guidance note on Covid-19 for the transport sector. - o In cases of non-resident drivers becoming unwell with the coronavirus (Covid-19) symptoms while in the UK, the national authorities recommend the following: - If emergency/clinical care is needed, an ambulance should be called; - The official guidelines must be followed, ie. immediate self-isolation; it is the responsibility of the freight company to safeguard employee well-being and therefore place them in suitable individual accommodation; - Foreign nationals can also approach their embassy for assistance; - In exceptional circumstances, depending on capacity, it may be possible to arrange accommodation at the London Isolation Centre.
+- On 22 May, the government has announced new plans for passengers arriving in the UK from abroad.
+As expected, these introduce new measures at the UK border to guard against a second wave of coronavirus (Covid-19) infections and include 14 days self-isolation for anyone entering the UK, bar a short list of exemptions.
+Road haulage and freight workers are exempt from the requirements in order to ensure the supply of goods is not impacted.
+Exemptions also include anyone travelling within the Common Travel Area, covering Ireland, the Channel Islands and the Isle of Man.
+The Home Office announcement may be found here. - A guidance note on Coronavirus (Covid-19) and freight transport has been published by the UK Department for Transport, followed by a second guidance note on Covid-19 for the transport sector. - In cases of non-resident drivers becoming unwell with the coronavirus (Covid-19) symptoms while in the UK, the national authorities recommend the following: - If emergency/clinical care is needed, an ambulance should be called; - The official guidelines must be followed, ie. immediate self-isolation; it is the responsibility of the freight company to safeguard employee well-being and therefore place them in suitable individual accommodation; - Foreign nationals can also approach their embassy for assistance; - In exceptional circumstances, depending on capacity, it may be possible to arrange accommodation at the London Isolation Centre.